Carlo De Benedetti: Early life

+Career
-Carlo De Benedetti left Italy to return to Switzerland in 1975, owing to possible terrorist threats during the Anni di Piombo period of Italian domestic terrorism.

-For a brief period, from 4 May to 25 August 1976, he was appointed CEO of FIAT.
-His resignation from Fiat was caused, according to De Benedetti, by his decision to lay off 65,000 workers, which was refused by Fiat head Gianni Agnelli; other sources say that he was suspected of trying to build up a takeover of power within the company, with the backing Swiss financial groups.
+De Benedetti left Italy to return to Switzerland in 1975, owing to possible terrorist threats during the Anni di Piombo period of Italian domestic terrorism.
+For a brief period from 4 May to 25 August 1976, he was appointed CEO of Fiat.
+According to De Benedetti, his resignation from Fiat was caused by his decision to lay off 65,000 workers, which was refused by Fiat head Gianni Agnelli; others say that he was suspected of trying to build up a takeover of power within the company, with the backing Swiss financial groups.

 In November 1976, De Benedetti acquired the CIR Group, thereby also obtaining control of the national newspaper La Repubblica and the newsmagazine L'Espresso.
-In 1978 he became CEO of the Italian manufacturer Olivetti, where he remained until his resignation in 1996.
+In 1978, he became CEO of the Italian manufacturer Olivetti, where he remained until his resignation in 1996.
 As president of Olivetti, since 1983, he quickly and ruthlessly reorganized the company, switching its focus from mechanical typewriters to computers.
 In the 1980s, along with other leading business figures, he founded the European Round Table of Industrialists, of which he was vice president until 2004.
-In 1985 he became a member of the European Advisory Committee of the New York Stock Exchange.
+In 1985, he became a member of the European Advisory Committee of the New York Stock Exchange.

-In 1995 De Benedetti founded the telecommunications companies Omnitel and Infostrada.

-In 1997 he created the Gruppo Editoriale L'Espresso (L'Espresso Editorial Group), by merging the L'Espresso and La Repubblica editorial groups.
+In 1995, De Benedetti founded the telecommunications companies Omnitel and Infostrada.
+In 1997, he created the Gruppo Editoriale L'Espresso (L'Espresso Editorial Group), merging the L'Espresso and La Repubblica editorial groups.
 Carlo Caracciolo was appointed president of the group.
-However, Carlo De Benedetti assumed the presidency in 2006, after the death of Caracciolo.
-On 26 January 2009, at a press conference, De Benedetti announced his decision to retire from all his executive positions in the CIR group, keeping only - at the request of the Board of Directors - the position of Chairman of the Espresso Group.
-All the executive positions in the CIR group were given to the current Chief Executive, Rodolfo De Benedetti.
+De Benedetti assumed the presidency in 2006 after the death of Caracciolo.
+On 26 January 2009, at a press conference, De Benedetti announced his decision to retire from all his executive positions in the CIR Group, keeping at the request of the board of directors only the position of chairman of the Espresso Group.
+All the executive positions in the CIR Group were given to the then chief executive Rodolfo De Benedetti.